KDE/kdenlive/dev-docs/coding.md

 * [The KDE Frameworks][kf]
   * [XMLGUI Technology][xmlgui-tut] (e.g. for the `kdenliveui.rc` file)

+## Locale handling

+Locales are important e.g. for formatting numbers in a way that the user is familiar with.
+Some countries would write `12500.42` as `12.000,42`, for example.

+Since 20.08, Kdenlive follows the following rules:

+* When parsing data (by Kdenlive or by other libraries like MLT), **the `C` locale is used.** This is especially important for project files.
+The reason is that for passing data between programs, the format has to be well-defined and *not* depend on where the user happens to live.
+* When presenting data to the user, the user’s locale is used.

+MLT uses the C locale which is set by `setlocale()` and which must be set to `C`.
+If it is set to e.g. `hu_HU.utf-8`, which uses `,` as decimal separator, properties are converted to this format upon saving the project file, and the project file ends up corrupted.

+In Kdenlive, `QLocale` should only be used in one case: when data is shown to the user or read from the user.
+Usually that is handled by Qt already.
+A `QDoubleSpinBox`, for example, presents the double value in the user’s local number format.

 ## Configuration

 Named settings are stored in [`kdenlivesettings.kcfg`][sett].
 To add a new